Code-Institute-Submissions/tamirgen-DjangoHotelReservation_MayResub/README.md

 <br>

-- A list of email address is presented in the Admin panel under "Email Addresses".
+- A list of email addresses is presented in the Admin panel under "Email Addresses".
 The Admin can remove an email or mark it as verified.

 <br>